Supun-Dissanayaka/Smart-Surveillance-System/README.md

 ### Human Detection and Tracking

 The system uses a custom-trained YOLOv8 model for human detection, ensuring high accuracy and efficiency.
 The detection is followed by tracking algorithms like Deep SORT, ByteTrack, and FairMOT, which provide robust and reliable tracking capabilities.

+### Re-Identification

+The Re-Identification feature allows the system to recognize and track individuals across different camera views and over time, enhancing the overall tracking performance and providing more comprehensive surveillance coverage.

 ### Region-Based Analysis